jhnns/bumpy-road-to-universal-javascript/README.md

 1. You have to admit that `getInitialProps` is not the right term on the client-side, so you rename it to `fetchData` (which is what React Apollo uses by the way).
 1. You realize that there is a potential error: If `fetchData` takes long and there has been a new navigation event in the meantime, the rendering might get out of sync.
 1. You save the current request, so that you can discard the rendering if there has been a newer request.
+1. You also realize that the back button is not working
+1. You know that you have to listen for the `popstate` event
+1. You don't want to call `fetchData` when the back button has been pressed as it would return a random image again
+1. So you decide to serialize the render props using `replaceState` and re-use in the `popstate` event

 ### [stage-9-code-splitting](stage-9-code-splitting)